Profanity: Anatomy and sexuality

 Profanity related to sexual activity, including insults related to genitals, exists across cultures.
 The specific aspects invoked are sensitive to a given culture, with differences in how much they emphasize ideas like incest or adultery.
 Certain types of sex acts, such as oral sex, anal sex, or masturbation, may receive particular attention.
-Verbs describing sexual activity are frequently profane, like fuck in English, foutre in French, fottere in Italian, jodido in Spanish, and ебать (yebatˈ) in Russian.
+Verbs describing sexual activity are frequently profane, like fuck in English, foutre in French, fottere in Italian, jodido in Spanish, foda-se in Portuguese, and ебать (yebatˈ) in Russian.
 Words describing a person as one who masturbates are often used as terms of abuse, such as the English use of jerk-off and wanker.
 Terms for sexually promiscuous women can be used as profanity, such English terms like hussy and slut.
 Reference to prostitution brings its own set of profanities.
-Many profane words exist to refer to a prostitute, such as whore in English, putain in French, puttana in Italian, kurwa in Polish, блять (blyat) in Russian, and puta in Spanish.
+Many profane words exist to refer to a prostitute, such as whore in English, putain in French, puttana in Italian, kurwa in Polish, блять (blyat) in Russian, זונה (zona) in Hebrew, شَرْمُوطَة (sharmuta) in Arabic, and puta in Spanish.
 Some languages, including German and Swedish, do not see significant use of sexual terms as profanity.

 Profanities for the penis and vulva are often used as interjections.
-Penile interjections are often used in Italian (cazzo), Russian (хуй, khuy), and Spanish (carajo).
-Vulvar interjections are often used in Dutch (kut), Hungarian (picsa), Russian (пизда, pizda), Spanish (coño), and Swedish (fitta).
+Penile interjections are often used in Italian (cazzo), Hebrew (זין, zain), Russian (хуй, khuy), and Spanish (carajo).
+Vulvar interjections are often used in Dutch (kut), Hungarian (picsa), Russian (пизда, pizda), Hebrew and Arabic (כּוּס and كَس respectively), Spanish (coño), and Swedish (fitta).
 Such terms, especially those relating to the vulva, may also be used as terms of abuse.
 Profanities related to testicles are less common and their function varies across languages.
 They may be used as interjections, such as in English (balls or bollocks), Italian (coglione), and Spanish (cojones).
-Danish uses testicles as a term of abuse with klotzaak.
+Dutch uses testicles as a term of abuse with klootzak.

 Words for the buttocks are used as a term of disapproval in many languages, including English (ass or arse), French (cul), Polish (dupa), Russian (жопа, zhopa), and Spanish (culo).
 Similar words for the anus appear in languages like Danish (røvhul), English (asshole or arsehole), German (Arschloch), Icelandic (rassgat), Norwegian (rasshøl), and Polish (dupek).
 Excrement and related concepts are commonly invoked in profanity.
-European examples include shit in English, merde in French, Scheiße in German, and stronzo in Italian.
+European examples include shit in English, merde in French, Scheiße in German, خرء and חרא in Arabic and Hebrew respectively, and stronzo in Italian.
 An example in an East Asian language would be くそ (kuso) in Japanese.